ipb-halle/MetFrag/projects/metfragcl/index.md

 <h4>Additional Parameters</h4>
 For advanced users, the following parameters offer additional options, such as different pre- or post-processing options, increasing the number of fragmentation steps (<span style="font-weight:bold">MaximumTreeDepth</span>) or threads used (<span style="font-weight:bold">NumberThreads</span>).
 The pre-processing option UnconnectedCompoundFilter will eliminate salts and mixtures, while the IsotopeFilter option will remove non-standard isotope forms (containing deuterium, <sup>13</sup>C, <sup>15</sup>N etc.) that would not be observed at the query mass/formula.
 The post-processing option InChIKeyFilter collapses all candidates with the same InChIKey first block (structural skeleton) together with the results from the best-scoring candidate. <span style="font-weight:bold">UseSmiles</span> defines whether SMILES (recommended) or InChIs of the candidates are used for fragmentation.
-SMILES are recommended since InChIs have some non-standard tautomerization definition that can affect the fragmentation results.
+SMILES are recommended since InChIs have some non-standard tautomer definitions that can adversely affect the fragmentation results.
 For most use cases, these parameters should remain at the default settings given below:

 <div class="code">